Estate Planning 101

 • Ability to provide for financial needs in the event of incapacity

-If the individual who establishes the trust becomes incapacitated, a successor trustee can step in to manage the assets for the benefit of the person who setup the trust.
-The revocable trust typically does not provide for any reduction in income or estate taxes.
+If the individual who establishes the Trust becomes incapacitated, a Successor Trustee can step in to manage the assets for the benefit of the person who setup the Trust.
+The Revocable Trust typically does not provide for any reduction in income or estate taxes.
 Even though the assets avoid probate, they are still included in the estate for estate tax purposes.
 (Similar to the Will and/or the Testamentary Trust, the Grantor of a Revocable Trust could also dictate that, at death of the surviving Grantor, the assets remain in Trust for-the-benefit of the beneficiaries, giving the Grantor some control after their passing.)

 Testamentary Trusts